seinecle/blog/_posts/2023-09-11-assessments-chatgpt.md

 1. one in-class assessment per teaching session.
 One assignment lasts 30 minutes, at the end of a 3 hours session.
 2. the in-class assignments are simplistic scenarios that leverage and put to work the concepts seen just before in class
-3. the assignment is formatted as a powerpoint and avoids the format of a Q&A.
+3. the assignment is formatted as a Powerpoint and avoids the format of a Q&A.
 4. I grade only 2 of the 4 in-class assignments - but students don't know in advance which 2 of the 4 will be graded
-5. ChatGPT and access to Internet is not forbidden during the assignment.
+5. ChatGPT and access to Internet are not forbidden during the assignment.
 6. Added a codicil to the evaluation grid: generic answers can be discounted at the liberty of the grader.

  # Going into the details of the setup

- I'll go through each of the 5 points above as they all matter very much:
+ I'll go through each of the 5 points above as they all matter very much.
+Skip to the one that interests you most if you prefer!

- ## One in-class assignment per teaching session
+ ## 1. One in-class assignment per teaching session
 I owe this idea to my colleague Lisa Buchter, which I witnessed in a class of hers I was shadowing.
 In 3 hours teaching sessions, the last 30 minutes are usually a struggle for everyone.
 Turning it into an assignment brings back concentration and focus in an astonishing way.